 Before you create a media kit for your travel blog, however, you first need to understand what a media kit is.
-It is basically a CV for your website, helping share facts, statistics, branding resources and any extra info about your blog in one small package which you can easily be sent to collaborators or advertisers.
+It is basically a CV for your website, helping share facts, statistics, branding resources, and any extra info about your blog in one small package which you can easily be sent to collaborators or advertisers.

 A media kit can be used, in addition, to display prices for your work or services.
-It’s a good way for advertisers to see all the information they need in one place: how much activity your site has, how much it costs to advertise on it, and whether or not that is a worthwhile investment.
+It’s a good way for advertisers to see all the information they need in one place: how much traffic your site has, how much it costs to advertise on it, and whether or not that is a worthwhile investment.

 Now that we understand what a media kit is, let’s take a look at some of the important features of a well-rounded media kit.
 It’s important that you understand why each of these features is important so that you can focus on detail in the right areas of your package.

 The first and most important feature of your media kit is a bio about yourself.
 Advertisers want to “meet” the person behind the website, so be sure to make it personal and detailed.

 You should include a bit about your own background, as well as the background of your blog or website, such as when and why it was started, how you came up with the name, or even better, a cool story about how you came up with the idea to start your blog.

 Remember to be personable, after all, you’re trying to sell yourself and the site as one package.
 Treat this bio as the first few things you would say in a job interview – you don’t want to be too ‘sales-ey’, but you do want to ‘hook’ the reader in the process of reading your bio.
 This is, after all, a sales pitch in disguise.

 A media kit that’s just walls and walls of text is an instant day-ruiner.
 It’s important to break it up with some images, ideally original images of your own.
 You can use images of previous collaborations you’ve done, or some high-quality photos from your best posts.